Trump stands by his Gaza plan in meeting with Jordan’s King Abdullah

 “We’re going to take it.
 We’re going to hold it.
 We’re going to cherish it,” Trump said of Gaza.

-Like most of Trump’s meetings these days, Tuesday’s talks with Jordan’s king seemed to revolve around making a deal — at least in the president’s mind.

-A week after proposing his brazen new plan to seize control of the Gaza Strip and redevelop it into a “Riviera of the Middle East,” Trump appears intent on negotiating his far-fetched plan into reality.
+A week after proposing his brazen new plan to redevelop Gaza into a “Riviera of the Middle East,” Trump appears intent on negotiating his far-fetched plan into reality.

-“I’m talking about starting to build,” Trump said over the weekend, “and I think I could make a deal with Jordan.
-I think I could make a deal with Egypt.”

 In this case, the deal he’s envisioning would apparently involve Jordan and Egypt accepting millions of new Palestinian refugees — over their consistent objections — so Trump can clear the rubble from the demolished Gaza Strip, construct new glass towers with Mediterranean views and invite “the world’s people” to move in.